linnilsupak/angular-form-comparison/README.md

 [in-progress]

 ## In Conclusion
-Model Driven Form have a friendly code structor which it easier for maintenance than template driven form.
+Model Driven Form have a friendly code structor which is easier for maintenance than template driven form.
 And the Model Driven Form support the unit test too.
 From this two points, you can see it is better to write in model driven form than template driven form.